seemaullal/WhoStack/README.md

 ------------

-WhoStack was created by Sarah Muenzinger (www.munzicodes.com) and Seema Ullal (seemaisms.tumblr.com).
+WhoStack was created by Sarah Muenzinger and Seema Ullal in 2015.